PostHog/posthog.com/contents/blog/best-microsoft-clarity-alternatives.md

 #### Key features

 - **Session replay:** Watch user sessions to learn what helps and hurts.
 - **Friction scores:** Identify visits where users experience frustration.
 - **Heatmaps:** See where users click and scroll on your website.
 - **User feedback:** Gather feedback and ratings from users.
 - **Form analytics:** Reduce abandonment on signup forms.

 ### How does Mouseflow compare to Clarity?

 Mouseflow offers one or two features Clarity doesn't, such as funnel analysis and user feedback tools, but its replay and heatmaps features are more or less the same.
-Mouseflow's free plan includes 500 monthly sessions – upgrading to their Starter plan gives you 5,000 sessions for $30 a month.
+Mouseflow's free plan includes 500 monthly sessions – upgrading to its Starter plan gives you 5,000 sessions for $30 a month.

 <ComparisonTable column1="Mouseflow" column2="Clarity">
   <ComparisonRow column1={true} column2={true} feature="Web session replay" description="View real sessions on websites and web apps" />